 New playgrounds were constructed around the oval.

-The former Mt Maria Junior College buildings (Activity Cente, Chapel, classroom block - used by Yr 4 and Art Room) were acquired by OLA.
+The former Mt Maria Junior College buildings (Activity Cente, Chapel, classroom block - used by Yr 4, 5 and 6) were acquired by OLA.
 The Activity Centre was extended and refurbished and is subsequently known as the "Good Samaritan (or Good Sam) Centre".

 Marist brothers vacated the monastery.